 - Adding underground detention

-- Adding two detention ponds in the grassy areas of Adams Hemphill Neighborhood Park and developing a park concept plan.
+- Adding two detention basins in the grassy areas of Adams-Hemphill Neighborhood Park and developing a park concept plan.

 - Relocating a gas line near E. 26th Street